devanhurst/ktane_voice/README.md

 ## Installation
 Compatible with all operating systems that can run a ruby environment.

+### OSX
 ```
 bundle
 ruby charlie.rb
 ```

+### Other
+Same as above, but pocketsphinx-ruby's dependencies (Pocketsphinx and CMUSphinx) are not included.
+More detailed instructions to come.

 ## Development Notes
 Speech detection incorporates pocketsphinx-ruby, a Ruby wrapper for CMUSphinx by Carnegie Mellon University.